 Paint thick over thin, fat over lean, and slow-drying over fast-drying.
 That means using thinner paint and less oil in the first layers, saving thicker paint and higher oil content for later layers.
 This will help ensure that earlier layers dry first and will help to keep your painting from cracking.
 Start with an underpainting of paint and turpentine, then move to a painting medium of a combination of turpentine and linseed oil in a ratio of 2:1.
 Linseed oil can yellow with age (which is more apparent on light colors) but dries faster than other oils.

 It's important to clean your brush between colors and with soap and water when finished painting.
 Oil painting can get messy.
 Have paper towels and rags handy to wipe excess paint and turpentine off your brushes.
 Have two containers available while painting—one for turpentine for cleaning your brush between colors and one for medium to mix with your paint.

 Keep It Tidy

-Oil paints and mediums are toxic if ingested or absorbed into the skin.
-Keep them put away and out of reach of pets and small children.
+Oil paints and mediums are hazardous if ingested or absorbed into the skin.
+Keep them stoppered and out of reach of pets and small children.
 Dispose of paints, mediums, rags, paper towels, and disposable paper palettes or paper plates (also good to use as palettes) properly.
 You should wet or soak rags and paper in water before discarding them since they are flammable, can heat up when drying out, and sometimes spontaneously combust.